 Audubon Park

-After visiting Audubon Zoo, save time for Audubon Park.
-The beautiful green space teems with lovely oak trees and lagoons.
-It’s a bird watcher’s paradise.
+After visiting Audubon Zoo, save time to explore Audubon Park.
+The beautiful green space teems with lovely oak trees and lagoons and is a bird-watcher’s paradise.

-At Audubon Park, you’ll be able to spot several native bird species.
-There are also twin playgrounds for the kids and an 18-hole golf course for those who want to practice their game.
+Audubon Park is also home to twin playgrounds for the kids and an 18-hole golf course for those who want to practice their game.

 Crescent Park